bsdcat/str-bench/README.md

 to calculate these values should the reader want to see them without doing any math.

+A dummy data file describing the benchmarks is included; of course you can fill it in with the values from the blog post or your own preferred values as appropriate.

 This project uses the Apache license, as is Google's default.